hjarve/phonebook_backend/README.md

 # Phonebook Backend

-This repo contains the exercises of Full Stack open course's part 3 This a server for a phonebook application
+This repo contains the exercises of Full Stack open course's part 3 This a server for a phonebook application with frontend build (frontend can be found from here: https://github.com/hjarve/fullstackopen/tree/main/part2/phonebook)

 # About the project